rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

         warntime 5
         initdead 120
         udpport 694
-        ucast eth0 10.23.233.89 # The ip address of the master instance on public net auto_failback on
+        ucast eth0 10.23.233.89 # The ip address of the primary instance on public net auto_failback on
-        node master-instance-hostname# master-instance-hostname is the name displayed by uname -n in the master instance node slave-instance-hostname # slave-instance-hostname is the name displayed by uname -n in the slave instance respawn hacluster /usr/lib/heartbeat/ipfail use_logd yes
+        node primary-instance-hostname# primary-instance-hostname is the name displayed by uname -n in the primary instance node replica-instance-hostname # replica-instance-hostname is the name displayed by uname -n in the replica instance respawn hacluster /usr/lib/heartbeat/ipfail use_logd yes

-11. (Slave) Restart the heartbeat on the slave server by running the following
+11. (Replica) Restart the heartbeat on the replica server by running the following
     command:

         sudo service heartbeat restart

-12. (Master) Set up Apache to respond with the hostname on the master server by running the following command:
+12. (Primary) Set up Apache to respond with the hostname on the primary server by running the following command:

         echo `hostname` > /var/www/html/index.html

-13. (Slave) Set up Apache to respond with the hostname on the slave server by running the following command:
+13. (Replica) Set up Apache to respond with the hostname on the replica server by running the following command:

         echo `hostname` > /var/www/html/index.html

-14. (Master) Restart Apache on the master server by running the following
+14. (Primary) Restart Apache on the primary server by running the following
     command:

         sudo service apache2 restart

-15. (Slave) Restart Apache on the slave server by running the following
+15. (Replica) Restart Apache on the replica server by running the following
     command:

         sudo service apache2 restart

 ### Test the configuration

-Perform the following steps on the master and slave servers and your local computer.
+Perform the following steps on the primary and replica servers and your local computer.
 Each step indicates where to perform the step.

-1. (Master) Validate the eth0 interface configured with the shared IP address on the master server by running the following command:
+1. (Primary) Validate the eth0 interface configured with the shared IP address on the primary server by running the following command:

         ifconfig